 6. Work with Influencers

-If you can set aside a little budget, working with influencers can be a great way to boost the coverage for your brand.
+If you can set aside a little budget, working with influencers can be a great way to boost the coverage of your brand.
 Established influences have earned trust from their followers, and they can help to recommend your product or give you mentions.
 Compared to other social media channels, Instagram accounts have relatively high interaction levels.
 For instance, the average Facebook or Twitter user has an engagement rate of only 0.5 – 1.0%.
 The average Instagram account, though, has an engagement rate of 3%.
 Any engagement rate above that, combined with a high number of followers, suggests that you are an influencer amongst your peers.

 Bear in mind that having huge following doesn’t automatically qualifies one as an influencer.
 They should possess all the essential values and qualities, including authentic, active, engaging, leadership, and expertise.